Lil Durk: Early life, family and education

 Durk Devontay Banks was born on October 19, 1992, in the Englewood neighborhood on the South Side of Chicago, Illinois.
-His father was incarcerated when Durk was seven months old.
+His father, Dontay Banks Sr. (later known as Abdul Haqq) was incarcerated when Durk was seven months old.
 He recalled times during his youth when there was not enough food at home.

 He began to establish a presence on social media channels like Myspace and YouTube; he grew fond of the idea of being a rapper as his online fan base started to expand.
 Banks started taking his career more seriously after becoming a father at age 17.
 He quit school at Paul Robeson High School when he joined the Black Disciples, a street gang in Chicago.
 Soon thereafter, he began having trouble with the law.
 He served time in October 2011 due to gun charges, including possession of a firearm with a defaced serial number.
-He later pleaded guilty to a reduced charge of aggravated unauthorized use of a weapon, according to court records, and did not serve any additional time.
+He later pleaded guilty to a reduced charge of aggravated unauthorized use of a weapon, and did not serve any additional time.